protegeproject/swrltab-plugin/README.md

 3. Type mvn clean package.
 On build completion, the "target" directory will contain a swrltab-plugin-${version}.jar file.

-4. Copy the JAR file from the target directory to the "plugins" subdirectory of your Protege distribution (e.g., /Applications/Protege_5.0_beta/plugins/)
+4. Copy the JAR file from the target directory to the "plugins" subdirectory of your Protege installation (e.g., /Applications/Protege_5.0_beta/plugins/)

 #### View the Plugin in Protege